legendarycode3/multisig-smart-contract/README.md

 2. ****Owner Selection:**** The security of the wallet depends heavily on the trustworthiness and security practices of the owners.
 3. ****Confirmation Threshold:**** Choose the confirmation threshold carefully: (i.)
 A low threshold increases convenience but reduces security. (ii.)
 A high threshold improves security but may make fund access difficult if owners become unavailable.
 4. ****External Call Risks:**** Transaction execution uses a low-level `call`, allowing interactions with arbitrary contracts.
 While the contract follows the Checks-Effects-Interactions pattern by updating state before external calls, owners should carefully review transaction targets and calldata before approving execution.
 5. ****Revocation Logic:**** Owners may revoke previously submitted confirmations before execution.
-Users should understand that a transaction
+Users should understand that a transaction that has reached the approval threshold may

 ## Foundry